Founder & Lead Editor

 See current availability and pricing

-And speaking of the break-in, it's non-negotiable with the Air Max 95.
-The shoe is notoriously stiff at first.
-The robust upper materials and the firm PU midsole need time to soften and mold to the shape of your foot.
-This period can last anywhere from a few full days of wear to a couple of weeks.
-It’s a commitment, for sure.
-But the consensus is clear: once you push through that initial rigidity, the shoe unlocks a new level of comfort.
-The arch support becomes more apparent, the cushioning feels more responsive, and the overall fit becomes more personalized.
+And the break-in is non-negotiable with the Air Max 95.
+It’s notoriously stiff at first.
+The robust upper materials and firm PU midsole need time to soften and mold to your foot.
+This can take anywhere from a few full days of wear to a couple of weeks.
+It’s a commitment, but the consensus is clear: once you get past the initial rigidity, the shoe feels much better.
+The arch support becomes more apparent, the cushioning feels more responsive, and the fit becomes more personalized.

 As one reviewer aptly states, "After a short break-in period, these become incredibly comfortable for all-day wear.
 The cushioning and arch support are fantastic for walking around the city."
-It's a testament to the idea that good things come to those who wait.
+It’s a good summary of the experience: the payoff comes after you put the time in.

 Style and Versatility